Krasper707/supply-chain-agent/README.md

 ## Core Features

+- **Resilient & Autonomous Agent:** Uses a LangChain ReAct agent to reason, plan, and use custom tools.
+It can now recover from failed searches and adapt its strategy.
+- **Prioritized Risk Scoring:** Automatically scores risks (P0-Critical, P1-Warning, P2-Info) by enriching the RAG pipeline with material criticality metadata.
 - **Real-time News Ingestion:** Fetches the latest articles related to supply chain disruptions using the GNews API.
 - **Internal Knowledge Base:** Uses a vector database (ChromaDB) to store and retrieve information about a company's suppliers and materials.
 - **RAG Pipeline:** Employs a Retrieval-Augmented Generation architecture to provide the LLM with relevant, private context before making decisions.